ktech99/Info201_Final_Repository/README.md

 ### Statistical Questions

--What percentage of crimes were “ASSAULTS”?
+- What percentage of crimes were “ASSAULTS”?
 - Which district had the least crime rate in 2014?
 - Which district had the highest crime rate overall?
 - How many thefts were reported throughout the years(entire